learntocloud/learn-to-cloud/phase1/README.md

 - How to list the contents of a directory and using the `ls` command.
 - Create, copy, move, rename, directories and files with `mkdir`, `cp`, `rm`, and `touch` commands.
 - Find things with `locate`, `whereis`, `which`, and `find` commands.
-- Understand how to work with links with the `ln` command.
 - Understand how to learn more about commands with the `which`, `man`, and `--help` commands.
 - Familiar with finding logs details in `/var/log`
 - How to display the contents of a file with `cat`, `less`, `more`, `tail`, `head`.